Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-The execution of tasks in parallel would not be possible if the job script and dependencies were uploaded via the Workspace API and the job was run as a single task.
-This method works better for tasks that have a single, linear workflow.
+&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
+Running tasks simultaneously on the same cluster can cause resource conflicts and slowdowns if the tasks have different resource requirements.
+Additionally, this method does not give precise control over the requirements and dependencies of each task.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
 It enables the most detailed management of each task's requirements and dependencies, ensuring that each task has everything it needs to complete.
 Data engineers can optimize the job's performance and lower the risk of failure by creating a job with multiple tasks and specifying the dependencies and requirements for each task.

-&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
-Running tasks simultaneously on the same cluster can cause resource conflicts and slowdowns if the tasks have different resource requirements.
-Additionally, this method does not give precise control over the requirements and dependencies of each task.

-&nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
-Parallel task execution would not be possible if dependencies were installed using the Libraries API and the job was run as a single task.
-Jobs with a single, linear workflow and fewer dependencies are better suited for this strategy.

-**Question 14: Testing and Deployment Using Databricks, a data engineer must schedule a complicated job that necessitates running several tasks concurrently.
-Processing a lot of data is part of the job, and each task has its requirements and dependencies.
-What would be the best approach to schedule this job using the Databricks REST API?**

-Options:

-&nbsp;&nbsp;&nbsp;&nbsp;A. Use the Clusters API to create a new cluster with the required configuration and run the tasks in parallel on the same cluster.
-Use the Runs API to submit each task and monitor the status of each run.

-&nbsp;&nbsp;&nbsp;&nbsp;B. Use the Jobs API to create a job with multiple tasks, specifying the dependencies and requirements for each task.
-Use the Runs API to submit each task in parallel and monitor the status of each run.

-&nbsp;&nbsp;&nbsp;&nbsp;C. Use the Workspace API to upload the job script and required dependencies, then use the Jobs API to create a job with a single task that runs the script.
-Use the Runs API to submit the job and monitor the status of the run.

-&nbsp;&nbsp;&nbsp;&nbsp;D. Use the Libraries API to install the required dependencies on a Databricks cluster, then use the Jobs API to create a job with a single task that runs the job script.
-Use the Runs API to submit the job and monitor the status of the run.

-Solutions:

 &nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
 The execution of tasks in parallel would not be possible if the job script and dependencies were uploaded via the Workspace API and the job was run as a single task.
 This method works better for tasks that have a single, linear workflow.

-&nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
-It enables the most detailed management of each task's requirements and dependencies, ensuring that each task has everything it needs to complete.
-Data engineers can optimize the job's performance and lower the risk of failure by creating a job with multiple tasks and specifying the dependencies and requirements for each task.

-&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
-Running tasks simultaneously on the same cluster can cause resource conflicts and slowdowns if the tasks have different resource requirements.
-Additionally, this method does not give precise control over the requirements and dependencies of each task.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 Parallel task execution would not be possible if dependencies were installed using the Libraries API and the job was run as a single task.
 Jobs with a single, linear workflow and fewer dependencies are better suited for this strategy.

-**Question 16: Databricks Tooling A major financial services company is thinking about using Databricks to move its on-premise data warehouse to the cloud.
+**Question 16: A major financial services company is thinking about using Databricks to move its on-premise data warehouse to the cloud.
 The company needs a solution that can handle its current workload and scale up as its data volume increases because its data volume is growing quickly.
 The Data Engineer must design a solution to meet the company's business requirements.
 Which of the following components of the Databricks platform should the Data Engineer consider?**

 Options: